 This is a guest post by German to English translator Sarah Silva.
 Sarah lives in the UK and specializes in chemistry translations; she became a translator after a first career working with paper, flooring and pharmaceutical coating manufacturers.
-This post is based on Sarah’s own experience developing and implementing a direct marketing campaign, and she’s also teaching an online class on direct marketing campaigns, starting on September 4.
+This post is based on Sarah’s own experience developing and implementing a direct marketing campaign, and she’s also teaching a course on this topic for Training for Translators, starting April 5, 2021.

 A Direct Marketing Campaign to Grow Your Translation Business – It’s All in the Follow Up